-For example, at an approach velocity of 5.6 km relative to Mars, a navigation error of 3 km is roughly equivalent to a time-of-flight error of 500 ms. The requirement for SCLK-SCET accuracy was set at 40 ms. This is less than 10% of the ground-based navigation uncertainty, so it is a small contributor to landing accuracy.
+For example, at an approach velocity of 5.6 km/sec relative to Mars, a navigation error of 3 km is roughly equivalent to a time-of-flight error of 500 ms. The requirement for SCLK-SCET accuracy was set at 40 ms. This is less than 10% of the ground-based navigation uncertainty, so it is a small contributor to landing accuracy.
 (The actual SCLK-SCET error turned out to be ~0.4 ms, exceeding the requirement by a factor of 100.)